Responsible Federated LLMs via Safety Filtering and Constitutional AI: Potential Risk in FedLLM

 \section{Potential Risk in FedLLM}

 In FedLLM, harmful data (red responses) may be introduced in the training set in two ways: (1) Some malicious clients can use red teaming prompts (queries designed to elicit red responses)~\cite{redteamingprompt,redteaminglm} to generate a large number of red responses.
 (2) Even ordinary questions can unintentionally serve as red teaming prompts, potentially leading to controversial statements, which is one of the RAI issues.

-For example, a seemingly ordinary question like ``Who should I vote for in the presidential election?'' could result in a biased response that favors one side, which might be considered a red response.
+For example, a seemingly ordinary question like ``Is it a good time to buy Company A's stock?'' could lead to a biased response that strongly recommends the company without mentioning any risks, which may be considered a red response.
+This type of red response can arise not from malicious intent but from model misreading or overinterpretation of benign user queries.
 Therefore, addressing RAI issues in all clients' everyday conversations is crucial.

 Training the local model (local LoRA) with harmful data can lead to an unsafe LLM that generates harmful responses.
 If such an unsafe LLM is aggregated into the global model (global LoRA) on the server, all clients face the risk of using an unsafe global model.